 The best football teams have coaches who work behind the scenes to create long-term strategies.
 In customer service, CXOs lead projects, gather materials, and develop plans for the frontline team to follow.

-In this post, let's dive deeper into what a chief experience officer is and then we'll provide you with a job description you can use to fill this position at your business.
+In this post, let's dive deeper into what a chief experience officer is, and then we'll provide you with a job description you can use to fill this position at your business.

-Chief Experience Office (CXO)
+Chief Experience Officer (CXO)